 The choice of the Netherlands is a funny story for me.
-I first came here when I was 17, together with my father and I fell in love with the city.
+I first came here when I was 17, together with my father, and I fell in love with the city.
 I was convinced I would be living in Amsterdam one day.
-I even wanted to study dutch for my Master’s degree and got accepted by the university in The Hague.
+I even wanted to study Dutch for my Master’s degree and got accepted by the university in The Hague.
 But in the end, I chose Liverpool.
 But now, 15 years later, here I am.
-And even though Roksana equally loved Amsterdam when we traveled to the city to join several Gay Pride events we were still indecisive if we should leave Poland or not.
-Because apart from the stupid homophobia our life was really good.
+And even though Roksana equally loved Amsterdam when we traveled to the city to join several Gay Pride events, we were still indecisive if we should leave Poland or not.
+Because apart from the stupid homophobia, our life was really good.
 But then I received a job offer from Amsterdam which I did not even apply for.
-So it felt like it was meant to be.
-Also, on the same day, the biggest conservative polish newspaper published stickers for LGBT-free zones for people to put on bars, restaurants, etc. and that was it for us.
+So, it felt like it was meant to be.
+Also, on the same day, the biggest conservative Polish newspaper published stickers for LGBT-free zones for people to put on bars, restaurants, etc. and that was it for us.

-I still remember in our first week here, we went to the city hall to register at our temporary address and we would have to go back on more time to update it to our permanent address as soon as we would have found an apartment for us.
+I still remember in our first week here, we went to the city hall to register at our temporary address and we would have to go back for more time to update it to our permanent address as soon as we would have found an apartment for us.
 I was stressed because I wouldn’t be able to take off the time of work to do so.
 Then the employee just told us: „No problem, your wife can do it.
 You are married.“ This was such a shock.
 It was the first time after four years of marriage that somebody would see us as a married couple.

 What are the reasons for conservative tendencies getting stronger again?

 It is so complex that I think it would not even be possible to explain it in five articles.
 Still, there are two reasons that I would like to highlight.
 Polish politics are now very similar to those in the US.
-It is very polarizing and political support is built on hate.
-That way one group can feel better than the other group.
+It is truly polarizing and political support is built on hate.
+That way, one group can feel better than the other group.
 The first time the ruling party was elected they chose immigrants as their enemy and this time it is LGBT.

-And then of course there is the catholic church that plays an important role and is not known for liking LGBT.
+And then of course there is the Catholic Church that plays an important role and is not known for liking LGBT.